WasuMrTomass0/Tutorials/CustomObjDetModelTrainingColab/README.md

-# Train your own object detection model with tensorflow and Colab!
+# Train your own object detection model with Tensorflow and Colab!

 1. Create custom dataset with labelled images
 2. Open **TrainModel.ipynb** in Colab